filipposfwt/Blockchain-public-administration/README.md

 ## Postman Collection

-A Postman collection (`postman.json`) is included in the `backend` directory.
+A Postman collection (`Blockchain Public Sector API.postman_collection.json`) is included in the `backend` directory.
 This collection contains API requests for testing the backend endpoints, including:
 - User registration and login
 - Adding and managing diplomas
 - Verifying diploma authenticity